ragracea/Bioinformatics_Hackathon_Group5/README.md

 Task C. Find a gene underlying the disease.

-The main gene underlying sickle cell disease is the β-globin gene (HBB).
+The underlying cause of sickle cell disease is a single mutation in the β-globin gene (HBB).

 Task D. Build a protein:protein interaction (PPI) network using the known gene protein product(s) as seeds.